wazuh/wazuh-chef/TESTING.md

 ## How to use?

-Once you select the driver and install all the dependancies, you can create your first node by running the following Kitchen CI commands:
+Once you select the driver and install all the dependencies, you can create your first node by running the following Kitchen CI commands:

 1. ``kitchen list``: list all kitchen instances in the form of \<suite_name\> and
 \<platform_name\> joined with a hyphen